Peeves Peeves

 especially in commercials.
 They are almost always depicted as stupid, or pretending to be stupid, obsessed with trivia, with a moth-like attraction for shoes and clothes.
 I could not stand to be alone in room with such a person.
 Why do straight males find these idiotic mannequins appealing?

-My biggest peeve with my roommate is repackaging partly used comestibles in small unlabeled containers squirreled away randomly somewhere in the kitchen wherever there is room.
+My biggest peeve with my roommate is repackaging partly used comestibles in small unlabeled containers squirreled away randomly somewhere in the kitchen wherever there is room never to be used again.

 Some of the common errors that grate include:

-When I write to an author, perhaps of a computer program, explaining that some of his wording is ambiguous and his hence confusing, with suggested clear wording, 90% of the time they write back and tell me what they intended, (which I already figured out), and leave it at that.
-What is more upsetting is they assert that the original wording is perfectly clear (if you look at it is this light).
-The reader, not the writer, is the expert on what is confusing.
+When I write to an author, perhaps of a computer program, a website, or a map explaining that some of his wording is ambiguous and his hence confusing, with suggested clear wording, 90% of the time they write back and tell me what they intended, (which I already figured out) and leave it at that.
+What is more upsetting is they assert that the original wording is perfectly clear (if you look at it in some idiosyncratic light).
+I try to explain that the reader, not the writer, is the expert on what is confusing.
+Sometimes they point out I am the only one who wrote to complain.
+They see this as an indicator of my stupidity not that other people presumed the author was too clueless and sloppy to bother with.

 especially ones who try to convince me of their crackpot ideas by claiming God spoke to them personally.